May 12, 2025

 TAC is a library volunteer club that meets once a month for teens!
 TAC members assist with creating and planning library teen programs.
 Volunteers earn 2 hours of volunteer credit for every 1-hour meeting.

-Click here to sign up as a volunteer/ TAC member or visit: https://www.gwinnettpl.org/volunteer/ “
+Sign up as a volunteer/ TAC member

 Driver’s License Resources